 Can I wear Flip Flops for Walking?

 Flip flops are a decent set of footwear for short walks, or for wearing inside a home environment.
-However, when it comes to long walks, you should never wear flip flops because they provide a hard surface with no padding and cushioning, as well as no arch support.
+However, when it comes to long walks, you should never wear flip flops.
+This is because they provide a hard surface with no padding and cushioning, as well as no arch support.
 These are actually detrimental to the health of your foot and your back if you wear them for long walks.

 Can Old Shoes Cause Back Ache?

 Old shoes, that have worn out outsoles and insoles or have suffered a change in shape due to the wear and tear that they have gone through are not considered fit for walking.
 It is strongly recommended to discard them and not use them for long walks.
 These shoes are one of the most common reasons for lower back pain.

 Can Running Shoes be Used for Walking?

 While the answer technically is yes, the bigger question is – should you?
-Running shoes are lighter in weight and focus more on keeping your legs stable and reducing your motion while improving your running technique.
+Running shoes are lighter in weight and focus more on keeping your legs stable.
+As well ass reducing your motion while improving your running technique.
 Walking shoes help you improve your posture and are focused more on providing you with the right level of comfort you need while you walk.
 When it comes to getting shoes for back pain, running shoes don’t make the cut while walking shoes are a really good fit.

-Are there Specific Shoes for Lower Back Pain?
+Are there Specific Walking Shoes for Lower Back Pain?

 There are no specific shoes for lower back pain, but any shoe that is well designed enough will help you relieve the pain on your back.
 Basically, you need a combination that features.
 A good fit and the right size, a wide toe box, proper arch support, and a good insole and outsole.
 Once you check all these boxes, you have the best shoes for back support in your hand (or on your feet).